 Our headquarters are in Calabasas, California.
-Nearly 75% of the production and development is conducted at NetSol PK in Lahore, Pakistan.
-The other 25% of development is conducted in the Proximity Development Center or "PDC" in Adelaide, Australia.
+Nearly 90% of the production and development is conducted at NetSol PK in Lahore, Pakistan.
+The other 10% of development is conducted in the Proximity Development Center or "PDC" in Adelaide, Australia.
 The majority of the marketing is conducted through NetSol USA, NetSol Abraxas Australia, and NetSol UK.
+These are the core operating companies engaged in developing and marketing IT solutions and software development and market.